TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ##### Instafeed.js
 We have successfully integrated  [instafeed.js](http://instafeedjs.com/){:target="_blank"} to fetch images from Instagram.
 We are working towards a nice YAML front-matter API in which the script can easily be used in the posts.

+##### Alternative post list
+This modified theme supports an alternative layout for displaying post lists.
+Here is a live [demo](/newindex){:target="_blank"}.
+At the moment of writing, this feature is under development.

 ---

 ## Further Customization